Multilayer Correlation Clustering: INTRODUCTION

-In this study, we establish \emph{Multilayer Correlation Clustering}, a novel generalization of Correlation Clustering to the multilayer setting.
-In the model, we are given a series of inputs of Correlation Clustering (called \emph{layers}) over the common set $V$ of $n$ elements.
+We establish \emph{Multilayer Correlation Clustering}, a novel generalization of Correlation Clustering to the multilayer setting.
+In this model, we are given a series of inputs of Correlation Clustering (called \emph{layers}) over the common set $V$ of $n$ elements.
 The goal is then to find a clustering of $V$ that is consistent as much as possible with \emph{all} layers.
-To quantify the (in)consistency of a clustering over layers, we introduce the concept of \emph{disagreements vector} (with dimension equal to the number of layers) of a clustering, each element of which represents the disagreements of the clustering on the corresponding layer.
-Using the $\ell_p$-norm ($p\geq 1$) of this vector, we can quantify the (in)consistency of the given clustering in a variety of regimes.
+To quantify the (in)consistency of a clustering over layers, we introduce the concept of \emph{multilayer-disagreements vector} (with dimension equal to the number of layers) of a clustering, each element of which represents the disagreements of the clustering on the corresponding layer.\footnote{Note that there is an existing concept called \emph{disagreements vector} in the literature of Correlation Clustering with \emph{fairness} consideration~\citep{Kalhan+19}.
+However, our multilayer-disagreements vector is a different concept from it.
+For details, see Section~\ref{sec:related} and Appendix~\ref{appdx:related}.} Using the $\ell_p$-norm ($p\geq 1$) of this vector, we can quantify the (in)consistency of the given clustering over the layers in a variety of regimes.
 In particular, if we set $p=1$, it simply quantifies the sum of disagreements over all layers, whereas if we set $p=\infty$, it quantifies the maximal disagreements over the layers.
-For $p\geq 1$, our problem aims to find a clustering of $V$ that minimizes the $\ell_p$-norm of the disagreements vector.
-Obviously the problem is a generalization of $\textsc{MinDisagree}$.
+For $p\geq 1$, our problem asks to find a clustering of $V$ that minimizes the $\ell_p$-norm of the multilayer-disagreements vector.